-Hybrid events are the perfect bridge between virtual and online.
+Hybrid events are the perfect bridge between virtual and in-person events.
 They’re also easier to host than you might think.

 Despite what you might believe, they don’t require a ton of high-end technology, like virtual reality, augmented reality, holograms, or anything of the sort.